OPS-E2E-PPE/VBA-Docs/api/Word.XMLNode.ValidationErrorText.md

 ## Example

-The following example checks each element in the active document and displays a message containing the elements and attributes that do not validate according to the schema and a description of why.
+The following example checks each element in the active document and displays a message containing the elements and attributes that don't validate according to the schema and a description of why.

 ```vb